Atlantic Illumination Entertainment Lighting

 Duplication

-You will find that some of the individual items in the list of kits presented later on will show up repeatedly.
+You will find that some individual items in the list of kits presented later on will show up repeatedly.
 These typically are notepads, pens, markers, paper, adhesive tapes, batteries, and flashlights, but do encompass other things.
-In particular, a small pad and a pen placed into each of your main kits serves to make available a convenient way of noting items needing to be added or replenished.
-These pads are then at the ready right at an event when required additions or low stock are the most evident.
-Because notes are inside their related kits, after a series of shows when those kits are eventually straightened and inventoried, the notes are more likely to be acted upon.
+In particular, place a pad and a pen into each of your main kits so you can note items while at an event.
+This is where the need is most evident regarding low stock, and when additions are thought of while at a gig.
+After a series of shows when your kits are eventually straightened and inventoried, the notes are more likely to be acted upon because they are right with their related items.

-These and other items discussed below might seem redundant until one needs to bring only a few kits to a smaller show.
-A duplication of internal items means that you will not have to temporarily pull things from one case into another, or be forced to bring along a kit that will have fewer of its contents used at one of these smaller shows.
+These and other inventory discussed below might seem redundant until one needs to bring only a few kits to a smaller show.
+A duplication of some internal items means that you will not have to temporarily pull things from one case into another, or be forced to bring along a kit that will have fewer of its contents used at one of these smaller shows.
 If you find either of these scenarios happening, consider duplicating the required items in each appropriate kit.
+An alternative is to make up a kit specifically with these duplicate items and bring it to every event.

 For larger shows and tours where most or all of the kits are taken, duplication becomes a bonus whenever additional spares become necessary.
-Plus, one may not need to open another kit to find a desired item.
-Just be sure you replace things back from exactly where they came so as to keep the integrity of contents of each case.
+Plus, one may not need to go to another kit to find a desired item.
+Just be sure you replace things back from exactly where they came so as to keep the integrity of inventory of each case.

-In relation to this repetition of items, those of you following this webpage's updates in their entirety or even only on a continual basis, may notice that the lists here will get amended from time to time as new or duplicated things are discovered and added to a particular kit.
+In relation to this duplication, those of you following this webpage's updates may notice that the lists here will get amended from time to time as new or duplicated things are discovered and added to a particular kit.
 Be aware though, that I don't necessarily carry every item shown on this webpage in my kits, but that I have included them on the lists as suggestions in case one or more might be suitable for your purposes.

 Thinking of the preceding, it seems logical to simply incorporate an additional item or three as opposed to bringing an entire extra kit along just to have available a few things.
-Such duplicated items, along with others, have been included on the lists below for those that have limited the number of kits because they have decided to put things listed under one kit into another.
+Such duplicated items, along with others, have been included on the lists below for those that have limited the number of kits because they decided to take things from one kit's list and place them into a comprehensive kit.

-Be aware that consolidation means that some kits will be mostly inappropriate for some jobs, some of the time.
-The advantage though, is that one need bring fewer kits along, plus one need not rethink the list of kits to bring each time.
-Thus, the few times when unnecessary items are brought is more than made up for by those times when one or mort of those items become needed.
-Be Prepared! is a good motto with which to live.
+Be aware that consolidation means some kits will be mostly inappropriate for some jobs, some of the time.
+The advantage though, is that one need bring fewer cases along, plus one need not rethink the list of kits to bring each time.
+Thus, the few times when unnecessary items are brought is more than made up by those times when one or more of those items become needed.
+Be Prepared! is a good motto by which to work.

 Overkill

 Reading through the lists and accompanying narratives, one may come to conclude that the shear volume of items is overkill.
 I actually tend to agree.
 However, it has been my experience that having some of the infrequently used items available at hand is a luxury that pays for itself the one or two times a season that they are needed.
-Some have actually contributed to my calmness at an event when I realise that I or a gopher won't have to go out to locate an item or take a possibly long trip back to our shop.
-On those occasions, I have been pleased that we bothered to bring along that extra case, and as mentioned, it's also a plus for client relations when I have just what they need when they need it.
+Some have actually contributed to my calmness at an event when I realise that I or a gopher won't have to go out to locate an item, or to take a possibly long trip back to the AIEL Shop.
+On those occasions, I have been happy that we chose to bring along that extra case, and as mentioned, it's also a plus for client relations when I have just what they need when they need it.

 Case Types